barrygithub/ec2_automation_python_boto3/README.md

 ## Start the project
 The project is started with the regular python commands.

+1. You need to make sure you to have AWS default credentials setup in ~/.aws/credentials
-1. Run `python ec2_automation.py` to install all dependencies.
+2. Run `python ec2_automation.py` to install all dependencies.
-2. Select option '1-6' to interact with the script
+3. Select option '1-6' to interact with the script